Scivias: Structure

 At the beginning and end of each of the three sections of the work, there is a structural marker which indicates its prophetic nature.
 In addition, at the end of each vision is a concluding sentence, which is different for each of the three sections.
 The conclusion of each vision is also marked by a sentence that becomes stereotypical.
 For the visions in section one, the sentence is "I heard again the voice from heaven speaking to me"; in section two "And again I heard a voice from the heavenly heights speaking to me"; and in section three "And I heard that light who sat on the throne speaking."

 The fourteen songs included in the final vision are all antiphons and responsories.
 The lyrics are written in a cryptic style, resembling the trobar clus of contemporary troubadours.
 The songs are arranged hierarchically by subject in pairs, with two for the Virgin Mary, two for the angels, and two each for five categories of saints: patriarchs and prophets, apostles, martyrs, confessors, and virgins.

 The relationship between the visions and the musical and dramatic content at the end is unclear.
 According to Margot Fassler, the visionary content, the songs and the play were designed by Hildegard to support an educational program.
 If this interpretation is correct, then this is the only such program that survives from the Middle Ages.

 Contents

-The divisions of the book follows, based largely on the illuminations, using the titles assigned each vision by Adelgundis Führkötter, the editor of the critical edition (the original text does not give titles).
+The division of the book follows, based largely on the illuminations, using the titles assigned each vision by Adelgundis Führkötter, the editor of the critical edition (the original text does not give titles).
 Where multiple titles are given, multiple illuminations are provided.
 Each vision is followed by commentary divided into sections (given functional titles in the original manuscripts), the number of which is designated in parentheses.